TX Guide

 Wind-driven rain through a closed window may be a renters claim; street water under the door is flood.
 Document which event happened — adjusters dispute the line.

 Compare policy forms line by line with a licensed Texas agent.
+Coverage limits, deductibles, and exclusions vary by carrier and form edition.

 Resources